PhD in-kind program

 - You aspire to develop your skills through technical training?

-The IPCEI In-Kind PhD program serves to support education in Southeastern and Eastern European Countries.
-Any PhD student working on a thesis in the STEM field at a university in our target countries can apply for our In-Kind support.
+The IPCEI In-Kind PhD program serves to support microelectronic education in Europe.
+Any PhD student working on a thesis in the STEM field at an European university can apply for our In-Kind support.

 The In-Kind support consists of access to internal trainings & events, networking possibilities within the company, exposure in academic settings provided by Infineon and reimbursement for travel & accommodation expenses for approved trainings, events, conferences etc.

 Presenting PhD thesis, exchanging knowledge, extending network at the